Pony-House/Client/README.md

 Just like IPFS, you can use your own instance hosted on your machine, or some third-party server.

+### Yjs
+Yjs is a shared editing framework.
+It exposes Shared Types that can be manipulated like any other data type.
+But they are synced automatically using the room events.

 ## Custom App Style
 Would you like to customize your login page to your website?
 Then you can check out some values available in the `config/custom-css.scss` file.